inab/software-id-benchmark/README.md

-# Software Identity Disambiguation Benchmark
+# Software identity resolution benchmark

 This repository provides a benchmark for evaluating the performance of language models in resolving identity conflicts in research software metadata.
 It includes gold standard annotations, evaluation scripts, and visualizations comparing automated and human disambiguation.